-The reviewer believes that the empirical example of the FIE is not good enough for illustrating the wealth of the Theory of LGT.
-I do not think so.
-The main reason why I chose FIE is that it demonstrates the following fundamental properties of this theory.
-First, the research in FIE reached a general consensus that H/C theory is the accepted theory that manages to handle a large number of empirical observations; Second, the UCP explains very well the persistence in the FIE search: the researchers were looking for the real explanation of the phenomenon under study and the research gradually focused on the H/C theory; And thirdly, the Theory of LGT explains why the H/C theory is a limited theory by using the concept of Application-Domain, which in the present case contains all the experimental variations related to the main manipulation, the transformation of the face and its parts by 180 degrees.
-(See Pp 25-26 Revision).
+The reviewer believes that the empirical example of the FIE is not sufficient for illustrating the wealth of the Theory of LGT.
+I respectfully disagree.
+The main reason why I chose the FIE is that it demonstrates the following fundamental properties of LGT: First, research in FIE has reached a general consensus that H/C theory is able to deal with a large number of empirical observations; second, the UCP explains very well the persistence of FIE researchers who seek the real explanation for the phenomenon under study (and their research has increasingly focused on the H/C theory); third, the Theory of LGT explains why the H/C theory is a limited theory by using the concept of application-domain, which in the present case contains all the experimental variations related to the main manipulation, namely the rotation of the image of the face and its parts by 180 degrees (pp. 25-26).

-In accordance with the reviewer's comments, I added the appropriate sentences from Nola and Sankey.
-Furthermore, I referred to the distinction between global realism and local realism according to Haig who followed Macki's article.
-(See p 27 Revision).
+In accordance with the reviewer’s comments, I have added the appropriate sentences from Nola and Sankey (2007).
+Furthermore, I have referred to the distinction between global realism and local realism according to Haig (2014) who followed Mäki (p.
+27).

 The reviewer believes that in the personal case where I was thinking about the real UCP to explain the FIE problem, I should have used the abduction method.
-I do not think so.
-I argued that there are two important differences between the approach I developed in the article and the abductive approach: the difference in the motivation for conducting research, and the difference in conducting empirical experiments, that is, in using experimental manipulations.
-(Pp 28-30 Revision).
+I respectfully disagree.
+I have argued that there are two important differences between the approach I have developed in the article and the abductive approach: a difference in the motivation for conducting research, and a difference in conducting empirical experiments, that is, in using experimental manipulations (pp. 28-30).

-The reviewer commented on and criticized my use of the references.
+The reviewer commented on my use of references.
 I will explain this matter with regard to three cases.

-First, the aim in using of the Neal and Liebert's book was simply to draw the reader's attention to the fact that the hypothesis-testing method is learned in standard BA-level psychology courses.
+First, the aim of using Neal and Liebert’s (1986) book was simply to draw the reader’s attention to the fact that the hypothesis testing method is routinely taught in BA-level psychology courses.
 (As far as I can remember, Kuhn used a similar technique in his famous book on scientific revolutions.)

-Second, the use of literature summaries that appear in the Stanford Encyclopedia is done because such literature reviews are difficult to find in the standard journals, and because these reviews were written by first-rate researchers, such as, for example, the review on ‘scientific reduction’ written by two first-rate researchers: van Riedl & Van Gulick.
-I got the impression that these reviews are excellent, give the reader an up-to-date picture of the topic, and introduce him to the studied field in the best and most correct way - a situation that spares me, the author of the article, the need to summarize that area in a few sentences.
+Second, the literature summaries that appear in the Stanford Encyclopedia were useful to me because such literature reviews are difficult to find in standard journals, and because these reviews were written by first-rate researchers, such as, for example, the review on ‘scientific reduction’ by van Riedl & van Gulick.
+In my view, these reviews are excellent; they give the reader an up-to-date overview of the topic and provide a clear introduction to the studied field, thus sparing me the need to summarize these areas in the body text.

-Thirdly, I used several old sources (such as Hilgard & Bower's) because they summarize in excellent reviews several examples of general and broad theories created in previous periods in psychology (e.g., behaviorism).
-These theories were severely criticized and later disappeared from the scientific stage of psychology.
-I added my own recent review of the topic (Rakover, 2020) and Eronen & Bringmann’s (2021), suggested by the reviewer, in the opening sentence of the revision.
+Third, I used several old sources (such as Hilgard & Bower, 1966) because they excellently summarize several general and broad theories that were developed in previous periods in psychology (e.g., behaviorism).
+These theories were severely criticized and later disappeared from the scientific stage.
+I have added my own recent review of the topic (Rakover, 2020), and I have included a reference to Eronen & Bringmann (2021), as suggested by the reviewer, at the beginning of the introduction.

-I briefly explained the procedure of theoretical reduction and suggested that this method has not yet been applied in psychology with regard to research in face perception and recognition (my area of expertise). (p 33 Revision).
+I have briefly explained the concept of theoretical reduction and suggested that this method has not yet been applied in psychology with regard to research in face perception and recognition (my area of expertise) (p.
+33).